 As parents, we worry about a lot of things as our kids head off for college.
 We worry about their grades and what they are eating.
 We worry if they are making friends.
 We worry if the friends they are making are good kids.
 AND we especially worry if they are safe.
 Helping our kids learn these safety tips for college students is key to protecting them and their things from harm and theft.

-More College Tips about Safety and Emergencies:
+More College Safety Tips:

 This post contains affiliate links, which means if you click on a link and make a purchase, I may receive a small commission.
 For more information, see the full disclosure in the foot bar.
 Thank you for supporting Almost Empty Nest.

 There are many different types of safety concerns on and around college campuses.
 While our first momma thoughts run to violent crime, it is not the most likely safety issue they will face.
 Our kids also need to understand how to keep their valuable items secure and how to handle emergencies in an off campus apartment.

 Before heading to school it is a good idea to do a bit of research about what types of crimes occur on a particular campus and how that school addresses those crimes and other campus emergencies.
 Fortunately information is now abundant thanks to the internet and a few laws.

 How to Get Information About Crime On and Around College Campuses